-This appendix provides supplemental plan formulation information on the Amite River and Tributaries Comprehensive Study East of the Mississippi River, Louisiana (ART) to investigate and determine the extent of Federal interest in alternatives that reduce flood risk along the Amite River Basin (ARB).
-It supplements the information in Chapter 4 of the main report and includes tables and maps used in the development, screening, and evaluation of management measures and alternative plans.

-The ART goals, objectives and constraints are identified in Chapter 2 of the report.
-They are included here as a point of reference for screening purposes (Table 1).
+This appendix supplements the information in Section 4 of the main report and includes tables and maps used in the development, screening, and evaluation of management measures and alternative plans.
+The ART goals, objectives, and constraints are identified in Section 2 of the main report.
+They are included here as a point of reference for screening purposes (Table F-1).

-Table 1Objectives and Constraints
+Table F-1 - Objectives and Constraints

 OBJECTIVES CONSTRAINTS Reduce risk to human life from flooding.
-Avoid induced development, to the maximum extent practicable, which contributes to increased life safety risk.
-Reduce flood damages in the ARB to industrial, commercial, agricultural facilities, and residential and nonresidential structures.
-Reduce interruption to the nation's transportation corridors in particularly the I-10/I-12 infrastructure.
-Reduce risks to critical infrastructure (e.g. medical centers, schools, transportation etc.).
+Avoid promoting development within the floodplain (in accordance with E.O.
+11988) to the maximum extent practicable, which contributes to increased life safety risk.
+Reduce rainfall flood damages in the ARB to industrial, commercial, agricultural facilities, and residential and nonresidential structures.
+None Reduce interruption to the nation's transportation corridors in particularly the I-10/I-12 infrastructure.
+None Reduce risks to critical infrastructure (e.g. medical centers, schools, transportation etc.).
+None